Shelbournator/thoughts/_posts/2026-03-04-the-discovery-principle.md

 > In complex systems, the winning strategy isn’t better prediction, but faster discovery—of both the problem and the solution—through interaction with reality.
 {: .prompt-tip }

 This principle appears again and again across very different domains.
-Whenever systems must operate under uncertainty, they converge on the same structure: **Generate variation, observe feedback from reality, and iterate.**
+Rationality and belief-updating, Agile SDLCs and iteration, science and experimentation, the free market and decentralised planning—whenever systems are operating under uncertainty, they converge on the same structure: **Generate variation, observe feedback from reality, and iterate.**

-There is a failure mode which follows the opposite logic.
-Instead of generating information through interaction with reality, the system attempts to determine the correct answer in advance.
-It substitutes **Prediction** for **Discovery**.
+This outperforms systems which operate on the opposite logic.
+Instead of generating information through interaction with reality, those systems attempt to determine the correct answer in advance.
+They substitute **Prediction** for **Discovery**.

 Planning and building both exist in every system.
 The difference is which one the system uses to generate knowledge and which one it uses to filter knowledge.